 The box says the suet cakes have a high melt point formula, so they are less likely to fall apart during warmer weather.
 The box recommends refrigerating before use for easier handling.
-I simply store my suet cakes year-round in a rodent-proof metal trash can with a lid in my garage, and I have never had any trouble or messes while opening the packaging or handling the cakes.
+I simply store my suet cakes year-round in a rodent-proof metal trash can with a lid in my garage, and even when the temperature goes into the 80s and 90s outside, I have never had any trouble or messes while opening the packaging or handling the cakes.

 Cake ingredients are: rendered beef suet, cracked corn, millet, and black oil sunflower seeds.

 The suet cakes are manufactured by Wildlife Sciences in Minnetonka, Minn.
 The company sells a variety of suet products and suet feeders.